mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 ## Memtable

-A data structure that holds data in memory before it's flushed into disk.
+A data structure that holds data in memory before it's flushed to disk.

-For a write operation we write to memory which is fast compared to persistent storage, eventually, a memtable will surpass a predefined memory threshold and it'll need to be flushed to disk, while we can define our own write format we can write the memtable in a sorted way to disk as an SSTable (see SSTable below).
-Once data is written to disk the data becomes immutable (the SSTable cannot be modified), therefore, new writes go to a new memtable and operations like update or [delete](https://en.wikipedia.org/wiki/Tombstone_(data_store)) on existing data in the previous memtable are instead stored in the new memtable.
+For a write operation, we write to memory, which is fast compared to persistent storage.
+Eventually, a memtable will surpass a predefined memory threshold and will need to be flushed to disk.
+While we can define our own write format, we can write the memtable in a sorted way to disk as an SSTable (see SSTable below).
+Once data is written to disk, it becomes immutable (the SSTable cannot be modified).
+Therefore, new writes go to a new memtable, and operations like updates or [deletes](https://en.wikipedia.org/wiki/Tombstone_(data_store)) on existing data in the previous memtable are instead stored in the new memtable.

-For a read operation we first check in the current memtable, if the read can't be fulfilled by the current memtable (maybe the data exists but it's no longer in memory because it was flushed to disk) then we check recently created SSTables in decreasing creation order until we find the desired record (or we might not find it at all).
+For a read operation, we first check the current memtable.
+If the read can't be fulfilled by the current memtable (perhaps the data exists but is no longer in memory because it was flushed to disk), we then check recently created SSTables in decreasing order of creation until we find the desired record (or we might not find it at all).
-Because the SSTable is sorted it enables faster reads because we can use binary search to find it in the file.
+Because the SSTable is sorted, it enables faster reads, as we can use binary search to find it in the file.

-A memtable can be implemented with a Red-Black Tree, a SkipList, a HashSkipList, a HashLinkList.
+A memtable can be implemented with a Red-Black Tree, a SkipList, a HashSkipList, or a HashLinkList.
-For tradeoffs on these implementations please check the [RocksDB wiki](https://github.com/facebook/rocksdb/wiki/MemTable).
+For tradeoffs on these implementations, please check the [RocksDB wiki](https://github.com/facebook/rocksdb/wiki/MemTable).

 ### Applications

-Example: design a Timeseries Database with the following requirements:
+Example: Design a time-series database with the following requirements:

-- For the current time, write a given value for a given list of labels, a label is a pair `labelKey=labelValue` e.g. `[method=http, type=POST, statusCode=200] 1` (value is `1`)
+- For the current time, write a given value for a given list of labels.
+A label is a pair `labelKey=labelValue`, e.g., `[method=http, type=POST, statusCode=200] 1` (the value is `1`).
-- The labels can be arbitrary strings
+- The labels can be arbitrary strings.
-- Reads will be for an arbitrary combination of labels and it'll cover a range of time (common)
+- Reads will be for an arbitrary combination of labels and will cover a range of time (common).
-- Reads will be for an arbitrary combination of labels and it'll cover a point in time (rare)
+- Reads will be for an arbitrary combination of labels and will cover a point in time (rare).
-- Write heavy system
+- A write-heavy system.
-- 99% of the data is never queried after 24h
+- 99% of the data is never queried after 24 hours.

-A memtable fits this problem because it's a write heavy system (therefore we need fast writes), the common scenario of reads for a range of time would also fit a linked list (either SkipList or HashLinkList), after a memtable is written to disk in a SSTable it enables slower reads for old data which is an acceptable tradeoff because 99% of the data is never queried after 24h.
+A memtable fits this problem because it's a write-heavy system (therefore, we need fast writes).
+The common scenario of reads for a range of time would also fit a linked list (either a SkipList or a HashLinkList).
+After a memtable is written to disk as an SSTable, it enables slower reads for old data, which is an acceptable tradeoff because 99% of the data is never queried after 24 hours.

-Let's define an entry to be a data structure that holds a collection of labels, a single value and a time.
+Let's define an entry as a data structure that holds a collection of labels, a single value, and a time.

 ```go
 type Entry struct {